IT21191442/-ERP-System-Assignment/README.md

 3. Project Files

-    Clone or download this repository to your local web server's document root.
+    Clone or download this repository to your local web server's document root.url{https://github.com/IT21191442/-ERP-System-Assignment.git}

 4. Database Connection